Levintsky/ML-tutorial/RL/Algorithms.md

 		- Contribution: interestingly, critiques and reevaluates claims from earlier papers (including Q-Prop and stein control variates) and finds important methodological errors in them.
 		- Claims V(s,a) style does not reduce variance
 - PG + Q-Learning:
-	- **Reactor**: A Gruslys, W Dabney, M Azar, Bilal Piot, M Bellemare, R Munos.
+	- **Reactor**: DeepMind.
 The Reactor: A Fast and Sample-Efficient Actor-Critic Agent for Reinforcement Learning.
 ICLR'18
 	- **IPG**: 	Interpolated Policy Gradient: Merging On-Policy and Off-Policy Gradient Estimation for Deep Reinforcement Learning

 ## Evoluation Strategy
 - https://lilianweng.github.io/lil-log/2019/09/05/evolution-strategies.html
 - Basics:
 	- Check Optimization/Black-Box.
-- **ES-RL**: Tim Salimans, Jonathan Ho, Xi Chen, Szymon Sidor, Ilya Sutskever.
+- **ES-RL**: OpenAI.
 Evolution Strategies as a Scalable Alternative to Reinforcement Learning.
 2017
 	- NES as a gradient-free optimizer to find optimal policy θ;
 	- Let θ ~ N(θ', σ^2 I)
 	- Sample to get ∇f(θ):